 - Hospital Beds

 - Continuous Passive Motion (CPM) machines

 Who needs durable medical equipment?

 In many cases, Durable Medical Equipment isn’t designed with a specific health condition in mind.
-Rather, DME is created to assist with a function or set of functions — For example, a wheelchair isn’t designed specifically for someone with paralysis, but those with the condition can benefit from it.
-However, the wheelchair also benefits those with broken hips or legs, allowing it to assist with a wider range of conditions.
+Rather, DME is created to assist with a function or set of functions.
+For example, a wheelchair isn’t designed to help someone with paralysis specifically; it is designed to help anyone with a condition who can benefit from it.
+A wheelchair also benefits those with broken hips or legs, allowing it to assist people with a wider range of conditions.
 For this reason, it can be challenging as a caregiver to understand when your loved one may need to begin using DME.

 In some cases, you’ll immediately know your loved one needs home equipment.
 This is common in the case of broken limbs and other emergency health situations.
 Other times, your loved one may begin to show symptoms of impairment slowly, and their need for DME isn’t immediately apparent.
 You may notice them struggling to walk from one room to another, or they may show gradual symptoms of respiratory distress.
 These observations are important and will play a key role in maintaining your loved one’s quality of life as they age.

 Whether a person needs DME or not depends on their condition, their functionality, and the severity of their impairments.
 These factors will help their physician determine which type of DME is best for the situation.
 For example, a doctor may prescribe a wheelchair for someone with a broken hip, but crutches for someone with a sprained ankle.